hossainsiam133/Election-Management-System/README.md

 4. Run EMS.java from your IDE to start the system.

 ## 👨‍🎓 Developed By
 Md.
-Siam Hossain
+Siam Hossain <br>
 Dept. of CSE, R.P.
-Shaha University
+Shaha University<br>
-Semester: Fall 2024
+Semester: Fall 2024<br>

-Supervisor:
+Supervisor:<br>
-Dr. Kingkar Prosad Ghosh
+Dr. Kingkar Prosad Ghosh<br>

 ## 📌 Conclusion
-The Election Management System revolutionizes traditional voting by offering a secure, transparent, and user-friendly digital platform.
-It automates the entire process from voter registration to result publication while preventing fraud and ensuring data accuracy.
+<p align = "justify">The Election Management System revolutionizes traditional voting by offering a secure, transparent, and user-friendly digital platform.
+It automates the entire process from voter registration to result publication while preventing fraud and ensuring data accuracy. </p>

 ---